dgrr/fastws/README.md

 [![Build Status](https://travis-ci.com/dgrr/fastws.svg?branch=master)](https://travis-ci.com/dgrr/fastws)
 [![codecov](https://codecov.io/gh/dgrr/fastws/branch/master/graph/badge.svg)](https://codecov.io/gh/dgrr/fastws)

-Websocket library for [fasthttp](https://github.com/valyala/fasthttp).
+WebSocket library for [fasthttp](https://github.com/valyala/fasthttp).
 And now for net/http too.

 Checkout [examples](https://github.com/dgrr/fastws/blob/master/examples) to inspire yourself.

-# Why another websocket package?
+# Why another WebSocket package?

-Other websocket packages does not allow concurrent Read/Write operations and does not provide low level access to websocket packet crafting.
+Other WebSocket packages does not allow concurrent Read/Write operations and does not provide low level access to WebSocket packet crafting.

-Following the fasthttp philosophy this library tries to avoid extra-allocations while providing concurrent access to Read/Write operations and stable API to be used in production allowing low level access to the websocket frames.
+Following the fasthttp philosophy this library tries to avoid extra-allocations while providing concurrent access to Read/Write operations and stable API to be used in production allowing low level access to the WebSocket frames.

 To see an example of what this package CAN do that others DONT checkout [this](https://github.com/dgrr/fastws/blob/master/examples/concurrent_server.go) or [this](https://github.com/dgrr/fastws/blob/master/examples/broadcast.go) examples.